pysat/pysat/docs/new_instrument.rst

 suitable for locating files on their system at pysat.Instrument instantiation, passed via format_str.

-Pysat will by default store data in pysat_data_dir/platform/name/tag, helpfully provided in data_path, where pysat_data_dir is specified by using `pysat.utils.set_data_dir(pysat_data_dir)`.
+pysat will by default store data in pysat_data_dir/platform/name/tag, helpfully provided in data_path, where pysat_data_dir is specified by using `pysat.utils.set_data_dir(pysat_data_dir)`.
 Note that an alternative directory structure may be specified using the pysat.Instrument keyword